 Award: Honorable Mention

-WHY WE LIKE IT: The high quality Zinus production makes this mattress durable even with six inches of memory foam.
+WHY WE LIKE IT: The high-quality Zinus production makes this mattress durable even with six inches of memory foam.
 If you love mattresses that cradle your body this is the perfect fit.

-Zinus excels at RV mattresses, so it’s no surprise that our runner-up is from the same brand, although this model differs in a couple key ways.
+Zinus excels at RV mattresses, so it’s no surprise that our runner-up is from the same brand, although this model differs in a couple of key ways.
 First, it’s a full queen instead of a short queen, designed for large RV spaces that have full queen frames for extra room.

 #3 Linenspa Hybrid Mattress